LucasXavierChurchman/Sentiment-vs-Excitement/README.md

  * Comments from the r/NBA game thread with Cavaliers flair (a user selected icon to indicate team allegiance)
  * Comments from the r/NBA game thread with Warriors flair

  Each comment was assigned a 'sentiment score' using the `Afinn()` library.
 This uses a machine-learning-generated lexicon of over 3000 words and values indicataing their positive/negative connotation (e.g. happy = 3, sad = -2).
-Each comment was assigned a score, the sum of all word values that appear in the lexicon (e.g. the comment 'happy sad' would have a score of 1).
+Each comment was assigned a score; the sum of all word values that appear in the lexicon (e.g. the comment 'happy sad' would have a score of 1).

- Each of these datasets were then filtered to capture the same time period (2 hours and 45 minutes from the start of the broadcast) then binned it could be analyzed in 'slices' over this time range.
-This binning was helpful because:
+ Each of these datasets were then filtered to capture the same time period (2 hours and 45 minutes from the start of the broadcast at 8pm EST, capturing comments a few minutes before tip-off and a few minutes after the game ended) and then binned so it could be analyzed in 'slices' over this time range.
+This binning was critical because:

- * It helped gauge general sentiment per slice of comments over time.
+ * It helped gauge general user sentiment in periods of time rather than per user comment.
  * Reactionary comments can be delayed because of broadcast delay, not being ready to comment the exact moment something exciting happens, etc.
  * It enabled looking at comment 'density' over time.

  For most of this analysis, 50 bins were used, translating to roughly 3.3 minutes per slice (2hr 45min = 9900 secs, 9900sec/50 bins = 198 secs/bin = 3.3 min/bin).
 This number, 50, was used because it was easy to remember while working between multiple scripts at once and translated to nice, digestible plots.
-3.3 minutes might not be the friendliest time period to remember, however several reasonable numbers of bins, translating to slices of time ranging from 1 to 5 minutes, were tested and the results were largely the same.
+3.3 minutes might not be the friendliest time period to remember, however several reasonable numbers of bins, translating to slices of time ranging from 1 to 5 minutes, were tested and the results of the analysis were largely the same.

  ## Analysis
  ### Part 1: Sentiment and Density

-With the data prepared, line plots were simple enough to generate but give a perfect visual idea of what's of interest.
+With the data prepared, line plots were simple enough to generate and give a perfect visual idea of what's of interest.

 ![alt text](https://github.com/LucasXavierChurchman/Capstone1/blob/master/images/SentimentScoreCommentDensityDefault.png "main")